The Association of Hotels and Tourism -Asonahores- reassured that the Dominican Republic is a safe destination for tourists.

 - General Directorate of Customs

-In article three of the decree, the institutions involved are given a period of three months to submit a report for the elaboration of a said strategy and an Integral Plan of Tourist Security that includes all the national territory.
+In article three of the decree, the institutions involved are given a period of three months to submit a report for the elaboration of a said strategy and a national coverage plan.